How to create a legally binding contract in Croatia

-If you plan to use a contract as an agreement with someone or a business, it is important that all the rules are followed so that it will be binding in court in case there is ever a dispute.
+If you plan to use a contract as an agreement with someone or a business, it is important that all the rules are followed to be binding in court in case there is ever a dispute.
 While a contract is not required by law in most situations, sometimes it is best practice to avoid problems down the line.

 The rules that define Croatian contracts are generally a bit informal, but if you don’t do it right, a lack of attention can produce one hell of a mess to deal with in court.